Dr Benjamin Liu

 Research | Current

 Securiites Law; Financial Derivatives; Law and Information Technology.
-In particular, my research interests focus on bond trusts and security trusts, causation, and the impact of AI on law and legal services.
+In particular, my research interests focus on the impact of AI on law and legal services.

 Teaching | Current